From one man blogging about putting butter in coffee to a national chain, the rise has been immense.

 Bulletproof Coffee is a combination of coffee, butter, and oil that has some documented health benefits.

-The drink can also be very helpful for weight loss, and for certain medical conditions where there’s a need for strict ketosis.
+The drink can also be helpful for certain medical conditions where there’s a need for strict ketosis.

 However, there is also a large drawback in that it doesn’t come anywhere near real food in terms of nutrients.

 In my view, providing someone tolerates coffee well, the drink is fine to drink from time to time.

 But it shouldn’t replace a healthy, nutritious breakfast.